 Further, the study intimates that gateway drugs ring the minds of college students with a better percentage, showing an inherent liking for marijuana and alcohol.
 But this doesn’t mean hard drugs like cocaine and heroin are out of the equation.

-The following statistics reveal the annual prevalence of illicit drug use among college students:
+The following substance abuse in college students statistics reveal the annual prevalence of illicit drug use among college students: